-Courtney Jones and Kolya Lynne Smith are big fans of Brené Brown.
+Courtney Jones is a big fan of Brené Brown.

 Watch her TED talk on vulnerability that went viral.